Buy Treclin Gel Online in the UK

-These active substances are more effective when combined than when used separately.
+These active substances (clindamycin and tretinoin) are more effective when combined than when used separately.

 The recommended dose is: A pea-sized amount of Treclin should be applied once daily at bedtime.

 Method of administration: Wash your face gently with mild soap and warm water and pat your skin dry with a towel.
 Squeeze a pea-sized amount of gel onto the fingertip.
 Dab the gel on your forehead, chin, nose and both cheeks, and then gently spread it evenly over your whole face.
 Do not use more than the amount that has been suggested by your doctor, or apply the product more frequently than instructed.
 Too much medication may irritate the skin, and will not give faster or better results.

 Duration of treatment: To get the best results with Treclin, it is necessary to use it properly and not stop using it as soon as your acne starts to get better.
 Typically, it may take several weeks to have an optimal effect.
 In some cases, it may take up to 12 weeks.
 Please contact your doctor if symptoms persist for more than 12 weeks,

 Please read the patient information leaflet before starting treatment.

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Uncommon: may affect up to 1 in 100 people

 - Acne, dry skin, redness of the skin, increased sebum production, photosensitivity reaction, itching, rash, scaly rash, scaling of the skin, sunburn

 - Application site reactions such as burning, inflamed skin, dryness, and redness of the skin